seth-git/atomicglobalmin/tags/pso1.3.1/readme.txt

 The parameter on line 40 deals with an automatic function that the program has for enforcing minimum distance constraints (see article above).
 It could be said that enforcing the minimum distance constraints modifies the way the algorithm works.
 Line 40 specifies that the program should make a copy of each structure before enforcing the minimum distance constraints and calculating the energy, so the progress of the algorithm is not modified.

 This algorithm can also be used with local optimization (see line 41).
 When local optimization is used, the energy of a structure is assigned to be the energy obtained through local optimization, but the positions of atoms and the progress of the PSO algorithm are not affected when this optimization is turned on.
+When using this option, a good approach is to limit the number of optimization steps rather that performing a full geometry optimization.
+If a full geometry optimization is desired, this may be performed on the list of best structures after the run completes.

-D. Simulated annealing and basin hopping parameters
+D. Simulated annealing and basin hopping input parameters

 An example list of the simulated annealing parameters are given below.